Dakota Gold Corp

-The total mineral area Dakota Territory Resource Corp owns covers 3,057 acres, including: the Blind Gold, City Creek, and Homestake Paleoplacer Properties.
-Dakota Territory Resource Corp trades under the symbol DTRC:OTCQB.
+The total mineral area that the company owns covers 3,057 acres, including: the Blind Gold, City Creek, and Homestake Paleoplacer Properties.

 History

 During the Gold Rush of the late 19th century, brothers Fred and Moses Manuel and their partners, Alex Engh and Hank Harney, staked out an area in the northern Black Hills of what was then considered Dakota Territory (today Lead, South Dakota).
 On April 9, 1876, they discovered there an outcropping of a vein of ore, and quickly claimed the property theirs, naming it the "Homestake".
 Soon other miners followed suit, seeing great gold potential, and a town was built around the Homestake.

 A year later, three entrepreneurs, George Hearst (father of the famous newspaper tycoon William Randolph Hearst), Lloyd Tevis, and James Ben Ali Haggin, bought the Homestake from them for $70,000, and founded the Homestake Mining Company.
 Because of the remote location, mining equipment had to be brought in from Nebraska, but eventually a mill began crushing ore in July 1878.
 A year later, the three partners sold shares in the Homestake Mining Company, listing it on the New York Stock Exchange (NYSE), which would become one of the longest-listed stocks in the history of the NYSE (NYSE:HM).